milangmatt/OOP_JS3/src/module_5/M5_p5_swing_components/README.md

 # Swing Components Demo

-This is a program written to demonstrate different components in Swing library.
+This is a program written to demonstrate different components in Swing package.

 ## Components used